-Org Geldenhuys, Principal of Abacus DIVISIONS unpacks the requirements for first time buyers to get commercial property finance.
+Org Geldenhuys, Principal of Abacus DIVISIONS, unpacks the requirements for first-time buyers to get commercial property finance.

-Geldenhuys says:"I get asked a lot of times what the process is to get finance for a commercial property – specially from clients buying their first commercial property through our offices.
-I’ve put together a a simple guideline of what you need to do in order to obtain funding from a commercial bank for your commercial property purchase.
-These guidelines are based on a simple straight forward purchase transaction and the more complex transactions and funding models falls outside the scope of the points discussed here.
-For those more complex transactions, please discuss those with your broker or banker."
+Geldenhuys says: "I get asked a lot of times what the process is to get finance for a commercial property – especially from clients buying their first commercial property through our offices.
+I’ve compiled a simple guideline of what you need to do to obtain funding from a commercial bank for your commercial property purchase.

 Deposit: